PaperMC/docs/docs/paper/admin/reference/world-configuration.md

 - **description**: Controls whether item information that affects how an item is displayed (such as lodestone compass positions) should be sent to other players' clients.
 This information could be used by cheat clients to give another advantage to the cheating player.
-However, this may affect small details about how an item looks when held by another player.
+However, this will affect how certain items look when held by another player.

 ## chunks